storesafe/cordova-sqlite-storage/README.md

 **WARNING:** Again, the new "default" iosDatabaseLocation value is *NOT* the same as the old default location and would break an upgrade for an app using the old default value (0) on iOS.

-DEPRECATED ALTERNATIVE to be removed in July 2018:
+DEPRECATED ALTERNATIVE to be removed in September 2018:
 - `var db = window.sqlitePlugin.openDatabase({name: "my.db", location: 1}, successcb, errorcb);`

 with the `location` option set to one the following choices (affects iOS *only*):